IlyaLab/gssnng/README.md

 Some methods have additional parameters, see below!

 ```
-    geneset_overlap: Number (or fraction) of genes, past an expression threshold, that overlap with each geneset.
+    geneset_overlap: For each geneset, number (or fraction) of genes expressed past a given threshold.

     singscore:       Normalised mean (median centered) ranks (requires ranked data)